remi-san/remi-san.github.io/_drafts/CQRS-asynchronous-error-management.md

     } catch (DomainException $e) {
         $this->eventBus->emit(new DomainErrorEvent(...));
     } catch (Exception $e) {
-        ... // log and fix bug
+        ... // log (must be able to fix bug if it happens) }
-    }
 }
 {% endhighlight %}